Saturday, 29 December 2018

 The expectant mother finds herself rapid-eyeing her way into the shit-stained asylum where Freddy was conceived.
-She experiences the child murderer's violent, repulsive conception in the first-person, trapped inside Sister Krueger's body as dozens of rabid criminals, including Robert Englund out of make up, fall on her.
-Later she floats of the periphery of Freddy's birth, witnessing a bizarre reconfiguring of history in which the unkillable Freddy dreams himself back into being as a flayed goblin.
+She experiences the child murderer's violent, repulsive conception in the first-person, trapped inside Sister Krueger's body as dozens of rabid criminals, including Robert Englund out of his third-degree burns make up, fall on her.
+Later she floats around on the periphery of Freddy's birth, witnessing a bizarre reconfiguring of history in which the unkillable paedophile dreams himself back into being as a flayed goblin.
 This new version of events is so startling that an attending Nun takes it upon herself to body slam this Dream Child into the nearest bin.
-Baby Freddy promptly escapes, demonstrating the wits and ambulatory expertise of a newly chestburst Alien.
+Baby Freddy promptly escapes, demonstrating the wits and ambulatory expertise of a newly chest-burst Alien.

 Unlike say The Dream Master, Elm Street 5 keeps its characters defiantly one-dimensional.
 Alice's new friendship group are nothing more than a collection of bodies, ripe for the slaughter.
 Their thoughts and feelings are background radiation, filling in just enough detail to provide context for their deaths.
 Freddy's kills, when they arrive, frequently feel like the best possible use of these characters.
 This essential ambivalence allows the film's more morbid notes to sing.
-Funny book fan Mark is shredded in a dream sequence that mixes pouched-out superstar comics aesthetics and A-ha's Take on Me music video while Dan's demise, in which he is forcibly transformed into a biomechanical carbuncle growing on the hide of a speeding motorbike, has the deranged, diesel power energy of Japanese cyberpunk.
+Funny book fan Mark is shredded in a nightmare sequence that mixes superstar comic aesthetics with A-ha's Take on Me music video.
+Dan's demise, in which he is forcibly transformed into a biomechanical carbuncle growing on the hide of a speeding motorbike, has the deranged, diesel powered energy of Japanese cyberpunk.

 Tuesday, 13 November 2018